4 Ways to Run Faster and FartherPosted in Health & Wellness

 A lot of research points now to doing a small amount of dynamic stretching after a brief warm up.
 Walk for 5 minutes before your run then do a set of mini-squats, arm raises, heel-toe stretches and lunges.
 Work with a physical therapist to discover a dynamic stretching program that works for you.

 High-level athletes know the secret to helping their bodies perform at their peak, physical therapy.
 However, you don’t have to be an athlete to benefit from training with a physical therapist.
 We help you move better and without pain.
 If you want to run, walk or even just get to do the activities you love to do pain free, physical therapy is the right choice.
-Call us at Lexington, KY center today to speak with our expert physical therapists.
+Contact us at Lexington, KY center today to speak with our expert physical therapists.
 Your body will be glad you did!